michelou/deno-examples/RESOURCES.md

 - [Deploying and Using WebAssembly Under Deno on the Server Side Using Travis CI][blog_mendy] by Montana Mendy, January 2021.
 - [Deno Introduction with Practical Examples][blog_olasheni] by Erisan Olasheni and Dylan Schiemann, October 2020.
 - [Deno vs Node - comparison][blog_torrao] by Ricardo Torrao, October 2020.
+- [Publishing Your Deno Modules using GitHub][blog_dolgio] by Fernando Doglio, June 2020.
 - [Creating a CRUD Server with Deno and Mongo][blog_piyush] by Piyush, May 2020.
 - [The Deno Handbook: A TypeScript Runtime Tutorial with Code Examples][blog_copes] by Flavio Copes, May 2020.